Diophantine Problem in Some Metabelian Groups: Restricted wreath products with

-Theorem \ref{th-L} implies the following corollary. \begin{cor} The Diophantine problem is decidable in $\Z^n \wr \Z$.\end{cor} \begin{proof} Equations in $\Z^n \wr \Z$ have the same form as equations (\ref{eq-1}) and (\ref{eq-2}) in the proof of Theorem \ref{th-L}, with the exception that the terms $f_i(t)$ are in the ring $\Z^n[t]$.
+Theorem \ref{th-L} implies the following corollary. \begin{cor} The Diophantine problem is decidable for coefficient free and for quadratic equations in $\Z^n \wr \Z$.\end{cor} \begin{proof} Equations in $\Z^n \wr \Z$ have the same form as equations (\ref{eq-1}) and (\ref{eq-2}) in the proof of Theorem \ref{th-L}, with the exception that the terms $f_i(t)$ are in the ring $\Z^n[t]$.
 Each equation of the form (\ref{eq-1}) is equivalent to $n$ equations, each corresponding to a component of $\Z^n$.
-Thus, any system of equations in $\Z^n \wr \Z$ is equivalent to a system in $\Z \wr \Z$, so the decidability follows from the decidability of $\Z \wr \Z$. \end{proof} Combining Theorems \ref{th-Ln} and \ref{th-L} we obtain the second main result. \begin{theorem} The Diophantine problem is decidable in $A \wr \Z$, where $A$ is a finitely generated abelian group. \end{theorem} \begin{proof} Let $A=\mathbb Z^m\oplus \mathbb Z_{n_1}\oplus\ldots \oplus \mathbb Z_{n_k}$.
-Equations in $A \wr \Z$ have the same form as equations (\ref{eq-1}) and (\ref{eq-2}) in the proof of Theorems \ref{th-Ln}, \ref{th-L} with the exception that the terms $f_i(t)$ are in the ring $R[t]$.
+Thus, any system of equations in $\Z^n \wr \Z$ is equivalent to a system in $\Z \wr \Z$, so the decidability follows from the decidability of $\Z \wr \Z$. \end{proof} Combining Theorems \ref{th-Ln} and \ref{th-L} we obtain the second main result. \begin{theorem} The Diophantine problem is decidable for coefficient free and for quadratic equations in $A \wr \Z$, where $A$ is a finitely generated abelian group. \end{theorem} \begin{proof} Let $A=\mathbb Z^m\oplus \mathbb Z_{n_1}\oplus\ldots \oplus \mathbb Z_{n_k}$.
+Equations in $A \wr \Z$ have the same form as equations (\ref{eq-1}) and (\ref{eq-2}) in the proof of Theorems \ref{th-Ln}, \ref{th-L} with the exception that the terms $f_i(t)$ are in the ring $R[t]$ (recall that $R$ is the same as $A$ but viewed as a ring).
 Each system of the form (\ref{eq-1}) is equivalent to several systems, some of them over $\mathbb Z$ and some over $\mathbb Z_{n_i}$, each corresponding to a component of $\mathbb Z^m\oplus \mathbb Z_{n_1}\oplus\ldots \oplus \mathbb Z_{n_k}.$ Solving these systems simultaneously we will solve the original system.\end{proof}